wsydney76/craft4-ddev-starter/README.md

 * imagetext: image + textonly below
 * imagecoloredbg: image + text on a colored background
 * introimage: colored background with an overlapping image
 * skew: image with a semi transparent, gradient overlay.
-This is fancy, but works only for short titles.
+* textimagehalfed: text on the left, image on the right.
+Great for longer texts.

 Unused templates should be deleted in order to avoid unused tailwind classes in your css.